Heidemann-Consulting/Team-Intelligence-Platform/docs/tip-phase3-rituals-and-practices.md

     2.  **Graduated Autonomy Framework (Team Task):**
         * The team defines different levels of autonomy for various tasks (e.g., "Level 1: AI Suggests, Human Implements", "Level 2: AI Drafts, Human Reviews/Edits").
 This framework is documented in a TIP Document: `GraduatedAutonomyFramework_TeamName_V1` using `Template_GraduatedAutonomyFramework_Phase3`.
     3.  **Pair Working Session:**
-        * Team member creates a `PairWorkingInitialization_TaskName_YYYY-MM-DD` TIP Document using `Template_PairWorkingSessionInitialization_Phase3`.
+        * Team member creates a `PairInput_TaskName_YYYY-MM-DD` TIP Document using `Template_PairWorkingSessionInitialization_Phase3`.
 This includes the objective, success criteria, relevant context TIP Document names, the chosen AI Role (i.e., which TIP Workflow to use), and the autonomy level.
         * The team member prepares an input TIP Document containing the specific data/text for the AI role/workflow.
-        * Execute the relevant TIP Workflow (e.g., `TIP-Workflow-RefactorCodeSegment-Phase3`, `TIP-Workflow-DraftMarketAnalysisSection-Phase3`).
+        * Execute the relevant TIP Workflow (e.g., `RefactorCodeSegment`, `DraftMarketAnalysisSection`).
         * Review the output TIP Document.
 Iterate by refining the input TIP Document and re-running the workflow.
         * Log key interactions, decisions, and prompt variations in a `ComprehensiveSessionLog_TaskName_YYYY-MM-DD` TIP Document using `Template_ComprehensiveSessionLog_Phase3`.
     4.  **Continuous Learning Loop:**